-Dr. Changfeng Tai, Ph.D. is Associate Professor in the Department of Urology.
+Dr. Changfeng Tai, Ph.D. is a Professor in the Department of Urology.
 Dr. Tai’s research interests include mechanisms underlying neuromodulation of an overactive bladder and restoring bladder function after spinal cord injury.
 Dr. Tai is a published author of many articles, abstracts, and book chapters, holds several patents, and is a member of the Editorial Board of the Journal of Neurourology and Urodynamics and Frontiers in Autonomic Neuroscience.
 Dr. Tai is also a Senior Member of the Institute of Electrical and Electronics Engineers (IEEE), and is Principal Investigator on several current research projects.

 Design and development of new neural prosthetic devices to restore urinary functions in neurological disorder conditions.

 Special interests are focused on the control of both bladder and sphincter using electrical nerve stimulation.
 One of the goals for this research project is to restore the functions for urine storage and elimination after spinal cord injury.

 Two urological problems need to be solved in people with spinal cord injury:

 - How to inhibit the bladder over-activity during urine storage to prevent the frequent incontinence.

 - How to inhibit the tonic contractions of urethral sphincter during voiding to completely eliminate urine.